1. The first life ↑

 The Chicxulub object is thought to have landed on a bed of sulfur, 10 metres below the surface of the ocean.
 The atmosphere contained more oxygen than it does today, and so the sky was more combustible.
 It set alight, mixing with the sulfur to create a rain of sulfuric acid.

 Light from the Sun was blocked out, and so there was very little photosynthesis on Earth for several months.
-This meant the only creatures that survived were those in food chains dependent on dead plant material - detritus.
-The remaining dinosaurs evolved into birds, and mammals began to prosper.
+This meant that most of the creatures that survived were those in food chains dependent on dead plant material - detritus.
+The remaining dinosaurs evolved into modern birds, and mammals began to prosper.

 5. Hominids ↑